ZachKopec/web-scraping-challenge/README.md

 The displayed data is presented in a html web page that utilizes bootstrap to quickly and neatly organize a simple template.

-Occasionally an error is thrown when runnning the app.py but when refreshed in the web browser or run again, it is functional.
+Occasionally an error is thrown when running the app.py but when refreshed in the web browser or run again, it is functional.